bnbalsamo/cookiecutter-pypackage/README.md

-  run.blacken-docs        Run `blacken-docs` to autoformat code in the documentation. run.isort               Run `isort` to autoformat the source code. run.tests               Run the tests.
+  run.blacken-docs        Run `blacken-docs` to autoformat code in the documentation. run.isort               Run `isort` to autoformat the source code. run.tests               Run the tests. serve.docs              Serve the docs on localhost:8000.
+Reload on changes.
 ```

 Additional information about commands can be obtained by using their `--help` flag, eg: